 Photo by Bella Howard

 Wild by Tart is a neighbourhood restaurant set within a multipurpose space.
-Housed in a former power station and coal store, the 9,000 sq. ft site combines a restaurant, bar, deli and kiosk, retail store, events space, and photography studio.
+Housed in a former power station and coal store, the 9,000 sq. ft site combines a restaurant, bar, coffee kiosk, retail store, events space, and photography studio.

 Founded by Jemima Jones and Lucy Carr-Ellison, the successful duo behind bespoke catering company Tart London, and Tom Warren, founder of leading photography studio Lock Studios.

-The restaurant offers a relaxed, all day dining menu.
+The restaurant offers a relaxed menu.
 Inspired by places and people they love, Lucy and Jemima cook food with big flavours and seasonal ingredients, sustainably sourced where possible.
 Dishes are served from an open kitchen with counter seating, wood burning oven and charcoal grills.

 We cook food that excites us, using ingredients we know work well together.
 We look to work with suppliers who have unique stories of sustainability or craftsmanship.